DenzelBraithwaite/Vault-of-Knowledge/git_github.md

 ## **Quick tips & tricks**

 -   When working in a team, use `git status` before starting to work for the day.
 This will avoid the chance of conflicts.
 -   Copy and past the following code into your terminal for a more readable git log.

 ```
 git config --global alias.lg "log --color --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit"
 ```

 ![pretty git log](img/pretty_git_log.png)

-- etc...
+-   Delete remote repo in local cli: `git push origin --delete <branch-name>`

 <br>
 <br>